Who are we

 Confco Joint Chair

-Hari has been on the committee since 2016 and works on characterisation across length and time scales including high-rate events (blast and ballistics).
+Associate Professor Hari Arora has been on the committee since 2016 and works on characterisation across length and time scales including high-rate events (blast and ballistics).
 He has worked on protective structures (materials); and injury, health, and disease with a focus on soft tissues (biomechanics).
-Hari is a Senior Lecturer in the College of Engineering at Swansea University.
+Hari is an Associate Professor in the Faculty of Science and Engineering at Swansea University.
 He previously worked in the Bioengineering and Mechanical Engineering Departments at Imperial College London, the latter where he also obtained his MEng and PhD.

 He has experience across a range of measurement techniques with specific interests in digital image/volume correlation, microscale testing and measurements in extreme environments (e.g. blast).